 And now I sit quietly, reflecting on all of this and wondering where to go from here.
 I do not know the answer yet, but what I do know is that I have to find a way to shut out all the voices that demand forgiveness and healing and happiness from me, because believing that I should when the truth is that I can’t isn’t helpful at all.
 The voices that admonish me relentlessly to just get over it already really just need to stop talking already.
 The thing is, a vital part of the healing process is acceptance.
 And so, okay.
 I accept that some scars from my past are permanent.
 As someone very astute once said, some wounds bleed forever.
 And no matter what I do I cannot change that, so I choose to accept it instead.
 Isn’t that “healing” enough?

 Perhaps on another day I might mourn the loss of innocence and the sweet broken promises of which the dreams of childhood are made.
 Maybe there’s time yet for me to sit face to face with a professional and discuss all the ways in which I will never fully heal from my past or unlearn the ugly truths that my marriage taught me about life (despite her likely insistence to the contrary).
-Not that I plan to ever do those things.
+Not that I plan to ever actually do those things.
 I’ve lived my past and I cannot unlive it, all I can do is accept that it is an indelible part of who I am.
 Perhaps I am bitter.
 But I believe the truth is much more complex than that.
 Wisdom is generally a celebrated thing, and so should it be celebrated rather than denigrated when we wise up about love and people and relationships.
 Loving blindly is not, nor should it ever be considered, a virtuous thing, something that we should all aspire to.
 And yet….and yet…it is.
 Why is that?

 Perhaps the truth is that I am better off alone.
 I know I certainly am happier alone.
 What I don’t know is why I keep pushing back against that simple truth and trying to make a life lived with someone else work for me.
 I’m not sure that it ever will work for me.
 That is what feels natural to me.
 To be alone.
 Is that bitter, or is that smart?
 I know which one I think it is.